kennyvungo/kennyvungo/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Unofficial_JavaScript_logo_2.svg/512px-Unofficial_JavaScript_logo_2.svg.png" width="150">

-🌱 I’m currently learning C++
-🔭 I’m currently working on myself
 📫 Best way to reach me is through email: kennyvungo@gmail.com
+You can find more about what I'm currently working on at [kennyvungo.com](kennyvungo.com)